 - Foliage, Blooms, and Wildlife

 In addition to natural beauty and outdoor recreational activities, the chance to view wildlife awaits you.
-There are over 136 types of birds, from hummingbirds to wild turkey to blue heron.
-There are over 200 mammals, reptiles, and fish species, including deer, fox, armadillo and coyote, and eight species federally listed as threatened or endangered.
+There are over 136 types of birds, from hummingbirds to wild turkey to blue herons.
+There are over 200 mammals, reptiles, and fish species, including deer, fox, armadillo, and coyote, and eight species federally listed as threatened or endangered.

 Since there are no road signs or traffic lights, there’s nothing in your way of viewing the wildlife and seasonal foliage.
 See photos of spring flowers and fall foliage.
 Psst… did we mention Condé Nast Traveler named the Natchez Trace Parkway among the Top 10 Fall Foliage Getaways in 2015?